How to control millipedes

 It is also important to know the difference between the slow-moving millipede and the fast-moving centipede, as centipedes have a very nasty bite and should not be picked up!

-- Millipedes vary in size and colour (depending on species).
-The portuguese millipede is black and up to 45 mm long
+- They vary in size and colour (depending on species).
+The portuguese variety is black and up to 45 mm long

-- Millipedes may vary in the number of body segments, but they always have 2 pairs of legs per segment (centipedes have one pair of legs per segment).
+- May vary in the number of body segments, but they always have 2 pairs of legs per segment (centipedes have one pair of legs per segment).

 - Young millipedes look just like the adults (only smaller).

 For many homeowners, the millipede may only be an occasional invader and are unlikely to experience an infestation.
 However, for homeowners in Victoria, South Australia and Tasmania, they can become victim to an invasion of portuguese millipedes as these can build up in huge numbers in garden beds.
 An infestation will be apparent when large numbers suddenly appear in the house.